 Three Historic Cup Wins

 Goaltender Mike Vernon was awarded the Conn Smythe Trophy for being the most valuable player of the postseason.
-He went 16-4 with a 1.76 goals-against average and .927 save percentage a year after losing his starting job during the 1995 playoffs.
+He went 16-4 with a 1.76 goals-against average, and a .927 save percentage a year after losing his starting job during the 1996 playoffs.

-On June 7, 2004, the Tampa Bay Lightning beat the Calgary Flame 2-1, in Game 7 of the Stanley Cup Final, to win their first championship in franchise history.
+On June 7, 2004, the Tampa Bay Lightning beat the Calgary Flames 2-1 in Game 7 of the Stanley Cup Final to win their first championship in franchise history.
 Ruslan Fedotenko was the hero with a goal in each of the first two periods.
 The Flames cut the lead in half with a Craig Conroy power-play goal midway through the third period, but they are unable to score the equalizer.

-The Washington Capitals beat the Vegas Golden Knights 4-3, on June 7, 2018, in Game 5 of the Stanley Cup Final.
-The win was their fourth in a row and clinched the first championship in franchise history.
+The Washington Capitals beat the Vegas Golden Knights 4-3 on June 7, 2018, in Game 5 of the Stanley Cup Final.
+The win was their fourth in a row, and clinched the first championship in franchise history.
 Devante Smith-Pelly tied the game at 3-3 in the third period, before Lars Eller scored the Cup-clinching goal.
-Alex Ovechkin is given the Conn Smythe Trophy for 15 goals and 27 points in 24 games.
-He scored his 15th goal of the postseason in the second, which set a franchise record for the most by any player in a single playoff.
+Alex Ovechkin was given the Conn Smythe Trophy for 15 goals and 27 points in 24 games.
+He scored his 15th goal of the postseason in the second period, which set a franchise record for the most by any player in a single playoff.